A criminal profile of the Gilgo Beach serial killer

 8. There is a seasonal aspect to his sexual fantasy.

 9. He might have a designated “kill site” that is “exposed” or inaccessible in the winter.
-That or the ruse he employs to lure them there isn’t as credible during the colder months.
+That, or the ruse he employs isn’t as credible during the colder months.

-As you can see, there are a number of possible reasons why the Long Island serial killer only seems to kill during the summer.
+As you can see, there are several possible reasons why he only seems to strike during the summer.

 Does LISK have access to burlap?